 An overactive thyroid can be treated.
 Main treatment methods include:

-- medicines called thionamides, such as carbimazole or propylthiouracil.
+- medicines called thionamides, like carbimazole or propylthiouracil.
 These help your thyroid gland stop overproducing hormones

-- radioactive iodine treatment — to destroy cells in your thyroid gland so that less hormones are produced
+- radioactive iodine treatment — to destroy cells in your thyroid gland so that fewer hormones are produced

 - surgery — to remove parts of your thyroid gland if medicine or radioactive iodine therapy doesn’t work.

-Medicines known as beta-blockers may also be given to alleviate some symptoms, such as tremors and palpitations, until the treatment takes effect.
+Medicines known as beta-blockers might also be given to alleviate some symptoms, like tremors and palpitations until the treatment takes effect.